Frobenius subalgebra lattices in tensor categories: Lattice structure

 The relaxation of the semisimplicity assumption hinges on \S\ref{sub:RigidNonSS}.
 Let us recall the definition of a lattice:

 \begin{definition} A \emph{meet-semilattice} $(L, \wedge)$ is a partially ordered set (poset) $L$ in which every pair of elements $a$ and $b$ has a unique infimum (or \emph{meet}) denoted by $a \wedge b$.
 A \emph{join-semilattice} $(L, \vee)$ is a poset $L$ in which every pair of elements $a$ and $b$ has a unique supremum (or \emph{join}) denoted by $a \vee b$.
-A \emph{lattice} $(L, \wedge, \vee)$ is a poset that is both a meet-semilattice and a join-semilattice. \end{definition} Recall that the \emph{height} of a poset is defined as the length of its longest chain, denoted as $ \cdots < a_1 < a_2 < \cdots $.\begin{lemma} A meet-semilattice with a top element and finite height is a lattice. \end{lemma} \begin{proof} Given the existence of a top element and finite height, any two elements $a$ and $b$ have a minimal upper bound.
-If there were two distinct minimal upper bounds $c$ and $d$, then $c \wedge d$ would also serve as a minimal upper bound, leading to a contradiction. \end{proof}
+A \emph{lattice} $(L, \wedge, \vee)$ is a poset that is both a meet-semilattice and a join-semilattice. \end{definition}